Types of Student Visa for France: Process & Work Permissions for Indian Students

 Study Abroad Expert

 France, as a study abroad destination, offers a wide variety of rather well-known options for international students.
 From world-renowned B Schools like HEC Paris and INSEAD to top-rated universities like École Normale Supérieure and École Polytechnique, France offers the very best in higher education.
 Along with the many university programs for master's and bachelor's degrees, the country also offers different certificate programs in special courses ranging from Luxury Management to Design to Culinary Arts.
 With the variety comes the question, which student visa do I apply for?
 And how to apply for a Student Visa for France?
-With this article, we aim at providing you with that very information.
+With this article, we aim to provide you with that very information.

 LATEST UPDATE: France has come up with a new initiative according to which 30,000 Indian alumni would obtain a 5-year Schengen visa by the year 2030.
 The objective behind this is to nurture academic excellence, tighten cultural ties, and enhance the friendship between the two countries.
 Under this programme, Indian students will get a five-year Schengen circulation visa.
-The announcement regarding this was made by the French President Macron.
+The announcement regarding this was made by French President Macron.

 The French Embassy shared that this is a specialised programme through which students will obtain comprehensive training in the French language and other academic disciplines.
-This way they will be able to do well in their studies and adapt to the French education system smoothly.
+This way, they will be able to do well in their studies and adapt to the French education system smoothly.

 Score Predictor